above: before and three months after breast lift and breast augmentation with Dr Sharp

 Your dressings will be checked and changed on day 7 after your procedure.
-A thin layer of tape will be placed over the incision wounds.
-Gently replace these on a weekly basis, being careful not to pull too hard on it to remove it.
+A thin layer of tape will be over the incision wounds; these should remain in place to support your incisions for several weeks, so please don’t remove these until nurse indicates.

-Continue to use your post-operative bra for 6 weeks after your procedure.
+Continue to use your post-operative bra for at least 6 weeks after your procedure.

-Dr David will give you detailed instructions for resuming your normal activities.
-You may be instructed to avoid strenuous activities for about a month.
+Dr Sharp will give you detailed instructions for resuming your normal activities; this is generally safe after about 6 weeks.
 After that, you can resume these activities slowly.
 If you become pregnant, the operation should not affect your ability to breastfeed, since your milk ducts and nipples will be left intact.

 Healing is a gradual process.
 Although you may be up and about in a day or two, don’t plan on returning to work for a week or more, depending on how you feel.
 Avoid lifting anything (even light objects) over your head for 3 to 4 weeks; and anything heavier than 5kg for 8 weeks.
 If you have any unusual symptoms, don’t hesitate to call Dr Sharp’s rooms.